 By the time I came awake, Dixxon hovered over me and the battle was over.
 From the tales of my companions, Justin gave good account of himself to save Brosia, me and Alek.
 (Apparently Brosia dragged me behind cover and tipped a healing potion down my throat — so now we owe each other our lives, maybe we can be friends?
 I hope so.)

 Anyway, while the three of us slumped, broken and bleeding, in the ruined guard tower atop the wall, Aramil and Dixxon charged up the main tower and took out the rest of the gnolls.
 I wish I could have seen it.

 So the tower is ours!
 What is more, according to local legend, this is known as the Black Tower and is said to guard the path to the healing pool of Labelas.
 Or so Justin says.
 There is a mural on the wall here, a map, that suggests this is true.

 Imagine.
 The pool of Labelas less than a day’s journey from here!
 I have heard of the healing temple deep in the mountains, founded long ago by my Sularine brethren.
 It is a sacred place, dedicated to Labelas Eronath.
 Miracles have happened there.
 But I remember hearing that communications with the temple were severed over a decade ago, possibly due to orc strife.
 It makes me doubly yearn to go there.

 But I cannot; not yet.
 First we must go after TJ and Thomas and those cursed orcs who savaged Gable View.
-The map mural shows the road we believe the orcs followed, and it is in the opposite direction to the pool.

 In our next session, we will lay siege to the orc stronghold… Hopefully we’ll be able to save TJ and Thomas, although I don’t hold much hope for poor TJ’s parents.
 I guess we’ll see.